ebu/awesome-broadcasting/README.md

 * [dial-discovery-ios](https://github.com/bbc/dial-discovery-ios) - A library for the discovery of devices via the DIAL protocol on the iOS platform.
 * [dvbcss-synckit-ios](https://github.com/bbc/dvbcss-synckit-ios) - iOS libraries for companion screen applications that are synchronised frame-accurately to a TV.
 * [dvbcss-synctiming](https://github.com/BBC/dvbcss-synctiming) - A system for measuring how accurately a TV or companion are synchronised.
-* [pydvbcss](https://github.com/BBC/pydvbcss) - A library implementing the DVB Companion Screens and Streams protocols for accurately synchronising media playback between TVs and companions.
+* [pydvbcss](https://github.com/BBC/pydvbcss) - Implementation of the DVB Companion Screens and Streams protocols for synchronised media playback.

 ## Connected TVs